middleman/middlemanapp.com/source/guides/migrating.html.markdown

 # Migrating to Middleman 2.0

+In addition to dozens of new features, Middleman 2.0 has several changes to the way earlier versions managed projects.

+## Unified middleman command

+In previous versions, Middleman shipped with 3 commands: mm-init, mm-server and mm-build.
+These tools were responsible for the 3 phases of project development: creation, construction and compilation.
+In version 2.0, these 3 commands (along with a new migrate command) have been unified into a single command.
+These change was made to make the name of the command more obvious (middleman) than the abbreviated mm- prefix and to follow the lead of the Rails and Compass projects which uses a unified rails and compass command respectively.

+For the 2.0 series, the three old command will still be available to allow users time to migrate their scripts, tutorials and muscle memory to the new commands.
+In a future 2.x, these commands will be removed and only the new middleman command will be available.

+As of 2.0, the following commands are possible:

+    middleman init NEW_PROJECT_FOLDER

+    middleman server

+    middleman build

+    middleman migrate

+## Unified source directory

 One of the biggest changes with Middleman 2.0 is the unification of both static files and template files into a single source directory.

 In Middleman version 1, projects contained a public/ folder for static resources (images, javascripts and stylesheets) and a views/ folder for templated files (erb, haml, sass, coffee).